kubevela/catalog/workloads/statefulset/README.md

 # StatefulSet Workload

-oam-kubernetes-runtime also support K8s native resource, this section will introduce how to use K8s StatefulSet.
+oam-kubernetes-runtime also supports K8s native resource, this section will introduce how to use K8s StatefulSet.

 ## Update RBAC for OAM AppConfig Controller